shermand100/PiNodeXMR/README.md

 - *Private Node:* A node that only you can connect a wallet to using the RPC username and password you've set.
 How you configure your firewall will determine external access, (covered later)

+- *Public Node (Free External RPC):* A full public node that is free to all users anywhere in the world.
+You can set a custom port here if you want, but whatever port is used must be [forwarded.](https://github.com/monero-ecosystem/PiNode-XMR#port-forwarding)

-- *Public Node:* Be a little patient for this cool new feature, where you could be paid to run this node.
+- *Public Node (Requires RPC Pay):* Be a little patient for this cool new feature, where you could be paid to run this node.
 See [Monero project commit message for this feature](https://github.com/monero-project/monero/commit/2899379791b7542e4eb920b5d9d58cf232806937).
 This feature is installed but waiting for a fix to be committed.
 More info on the issue [monero-project pull #6260](https://github.com/monero-project/monero/pull/6260) & context [monero-project issue #3083](https://github.com/monero-project/monero/issues/3083).
 Expect to be active on release of Monero 0.15.0.3.
-I've put the settings is according t this documentation but have been unable to test yet.
+I've put the settings is according to this documentation but have been unable to test yet.
 Minor tweak at time of release may also be necessary.

 **To switch from one mode type to another use the appropriate stop button for the service that is running.
 To indicate which version is running your node will tell you on the “node status” page.
 Stop the current service before starting a new one.**